neams-th-coe/cardinal/doc/content/tutorials/cht5.md

 cd cardinal/tutorials/pebble_1
 ```

-!alert! note title=Computing Needs
-No special computing needs are required for this tutorial.
-!alert-end!

 ## Geometry and Computational Model

 The domain consists of a single pebble within a rectangular box; the pebble